 1. High-Intensity Interval Training (HIIT)

-High-Intensity Interval Training (HIIT) is one of the most effective ways to improve boxing stamina.
+High-Intensity Interval Training (HIIT) is one of the most effective ways to increase stamina for boxing.
 Boxing involves bursts of intense activity followed by short periods of rest, and HIIT is designed to mimic this structure.
 It improves both aerobic and anaerobic endurance, crucial for sustaining performance in the ring.

 • Method: A typical HIIT session includes exercises like sprinting, burpees, or boxing drills done at maximum intensity for 30-45 seconds, followed by a short rest period of 10-20 seconds.
 Repeat for 6-10 rounds.